 In this case, the company is looking to build a data-driven platform or product.
-They use proprietary methods and AI-driven models to process the data to extract information and insights and offer them to clients via a convenient and user-friendly interface.
+They use proprietary methods and AI-driven models to process the data to extract information and insights or enrich existing data and offer it to clients via a convenient and user-friendly interface.

-For example, the business provides talent sourcing services in the healthcare industry and uses alternative data to build a platform for employers.
+For example, the business provides talent sourcing services in the healthcare industry and uses public web data to build a platform for employers.

 Getting started: The first steps and resources

-The organization needs to have clear business objectives and data strategy to get started with alternative data.
+The organization needs to have clear business objectives and data strategy to get started with public web data.
 In other words, the company has to know what the data is needed for.

 This idea should be in the hands of someone who keeps their finger on the pulse of the market, can identify trends, and, most importantly, business opportunities.
 It will probably be someone in a leadership position.
 This knowledge and understanding should be the base of the search for data that can be leveraged to achieve your business objectives.